-- 12.3 The protest time limit will be posted on the official notice board after racing each day.
-The protest time limit is 60 minutes on Friday and Saturday and 90 minutes on Sunday after the end of the last race for the class each day or 10 minutes after the posting of the time limit, whichever is later. - 12.4 Hearing notices will be posted on the official notice board within 5 minutes after the protest time limit to inform parties of the time and place of the hearing.
+- possible after retiring or finishing by hail or VHF 72 until she receives an oral confirmation from the race committee.
+This changes RRS 61.1(a). - 12.2 Written protests and requests for redress must be delivered within the protest time limit to a representative of the protest committee near the official notice board. - 12.3 The protest time limit will be posted on the official notice board after racing.
+The protest time limit is 30 minutes after the end of the last race or 15 minutes after the posting of the time limit, whichever is later. - 12.4 Hearing notices will be posted on the official notice board within 5 minutes after the protest time limit to inform parties of the time and place of the hearing.
 Hearings may commence at any time if parties are present and prepared; otherwise, hearings may be scheduled as early as 10 minutes after the protest time limit.
 The posting of hearing notices shall be considered notice as required by RRS 63.2. - 12.5 A boat may not protest another boat for Sailing Instructions 9.5.
 This changes RRS 60.1(a). - 12.6 Penalties under Sailing Instructions 9.5 or 14 may be less than disqualification.
 This changes RRS 64.1(a).